Looking for clues in the mysterious, crossover-y, jumper-wearing world of indie-classical music? Look no further…

 Come on oboe, everyone's watching!
 Everyone's waiting!
 Purse those lips a little tighter, you'll get it in tune...

 3. That's fine, I didn't need my eardrums anyway.

-That Wagner, he knew how to write a quiet, reflective passage, eh?
-This less-than-tranquil snapshot from the Ring Cycle suggests that if the brass section have to put their fingers in their ears then it's probably only measureable on the Richter scale.
+That Mahler, he knew how to write a quiet, reflective passage, eh?
+This less-than-tranquil snapshot from his sixth symphony suggests that if the brass section have to put their fingers in their ears then it's probably only measureable on the Richter scale.

 The change in a violinist's facial expression as their faithful string pings back towards their chin is one of the scariest things that can happen in classical music.
 Hell hath no fury like a violinist with a broken E string.